MGRayd/xmas-movies/README.md

 3. Open your browser at `http://localhost:5173`

-## Admin Setup
+## User Authentication Setup

 1. Enable Google Authentication in your Firebase project:
    - Go to the Firebase console > Authentication > Sign-in method
    - Enable Google as a sign-in provider
    - Add your authorized domains

-2. After signing in with Google, add the user to the `admins` collection in Firestore:
-   - Create a document in the `admins` collection
-   - Use the user's UID as the document ID
-   - You can find the UID in the Firebase Authentication users list
+## TMDB API Setup

+1. Create an account on [The Movie Database (TMDB)](https://www.themoviedb.org/)
+2. Go to your account settings > API
+3. Request an API key (select Developer option)
+4. Once approved, copy your API key
+5. In the app, go to your Profile page and add your TMDB API key

 ## Firebase Configuration

 This project uses Firebase for:
-- Authentication (admin login)
+- Authentication (user login)
-- Firestore (storing questions and scores)
+- Firestore (storing movies and user data)
-- Storage (storing question images)
+- Storage (storing movie posters and other images)

 ### Service Account Setup